St. Louis Condo: Market Prep

 Check out the before and after photos below to see how a little market prep can make a big difference!

 Buying property is typically the largest investment a person will ever make.
 And, let’s face it, it’s part of the American Dream.
 Being a first-time home buyer is exciting but can also be a stressful process.
 My first home was a 1-bedroom, 1-bathroom condo in St. Louis in 2007.
 I was single, early in my marketing career, earning a master’s degree, and enjoying city life.

 It also became the place where I lived with my husband, Steve.
 We lived there until 2011 when I became pregnant with our first nugget, Ainsley.
-We needed more space for our family but the market was still week from the ’07 recession.
-We knew we were likely to endure a loss on the property, so instead, we decided to rent it…for about 9 years!
+We needed more space for our family but the market was still weak from the ’07 recession.
+Renting out the property was our best option…for about 9 years!

 Fast forward to this past summer, we decided that the market was strong enough to sell.
 The condo complex was originally built in 1938 and renovated in 1979.
 The property has a lot of charm – a beautiful fireplace surround, built-in bookcases, original flooring (and it’s even listed on the National Historic Register!) – but it needed some work to get it market ready.